apache/flink/docs/libs/gelly_guide.md

 #### Usage
 The algorithm takes a directed graph as input and outputs a `DataSet` of `Tuple3`.
 The Vertex ID type has to be `Comparable`.
 Each `Tuple3` corresponds to a triangle, with the fields containing the IDs of the vertices forming the triangle.

+### Summarization

+#### Overview
+The summarization algorithm computes a condensed version of the input graph by grouping vertices and edges based on their values.
+In doing so, the algorithm helps to uncover insights about patterns and distributions in the graph.
+One possible use case is the visualization of communities where the whole graph is too large and needs to be summarized based on the community identifier stored at a vertex.

+#### Details
+In the resulting graph, each vertex represents a group of vertices that share the same value.
+An edge, that connects a vertex with itself, represents all edges with the same edge value that connect vertices from the same vertex group.
+An edge between different vertices in the output graph represents all edges with the same edge value between members of different vertex groups in the input graph.

+The algorithm is implemented using Flink data operators.
+First, vertices are grouped by their value and a representative is chosen from each group.
+For any edge, the source and target vertex identifiers are replaced with the corresponding representative and grouped by source, target and edge value.
+Output vertices and edges are created from their corresponding groupings.

+#### Usage
+The algorithm takes a directed, vertex (and possibly edge) attributed graph as input and outputs a new graph where each vertex represents a group of vertices and each edge represents a group of edges from the input graph.
+Furthermore, each vertex and edge in the output graph stores the common group value and the number of represented elements.

 [Back to top](#top)